Business to Government (B2G) Marketing Strategy Consulting from Indispensable Marketing

 Ensure your Message gets Delivered

-One of the more interesting challenges of marketing to the government is actually getting your message through – particularly when it comes to direct mail (yes, direct mail still works in government when used as part of an integrated online campaign).
+One of the more interesting challenges of marketing to the government is actually getting your message through – particularly when it comes to direct communication.

-I return once again to the idea of smaller is better.
+The idea of smaller is better here.
 I know we all want to do that blast thing and have it rain contracts, but the more targeted you can get the better.

-You will receive far greater results targeting Procurers, Influencers, and End Users every month and reaching out with a personalized mail outlining one highly actionable idea than any other form of mass communication out there.
+You will receive far greater results targeting Procurers, Influencers, End Users and Representatives every month and reaching out with a personalized contacts (mail, phone calls, and in-person meetings) outlining one highly actionable idea than any other form of mass communication out there.

-Understand Government Ethics – Use a Call to Action that Government can Accept
+Understand Government Ethics – Use a Call to Action that Government Agencies Can Accept

 One of the very first things you’ll need to learn about government marketing is that commercial call to actions such as ‘Sign up for XYZ and enter for a chance to win a TV’ are an absolute no go.
 Government employees are under strict ethical rules and are not allowed to accept gratuities or giveaways valued at more than $20 (provided that the market value of multiple gifts to the same official does not exceed $50 in a calendar year).
 Some may even decline all giveaways.
 There are exceptions – government employees can receive educational materials as part of a campaign giveaway (e.g. a flash drive loaded with white papers) as well as nominally-valued gratuities or ‘tchotchkes’ such as desktop trinkets.